 - Your GPA does not meet the standards.
 You may want to enroll in a post bac program to improve your numbers.

-- You may want to take part in other experiences before commiting to the next step in your journey to professional school.
+- You may want to take part in other experiences before committing to the next step in your journey to professional school.
 Once you've been accepted to your professional school, it is difficult to take time off.
 There may be family issues, or financial concerns, or perhaps you have the desire to gain life experience and get involved in other projects before making the commitment.
 Don't feel pressure to conform to a timeline if it doesn't fit your needs.

 Set up an appointment with a Pre Professional Programs advisor to discuss your options.